AddieDie/feedthecat/README.md

    - Visit daily for streaks
    - Use keyboard shortcuts for quick actions

-## 🤝 Contributing

-Contributions are welcome!
-Here are some ways you can help:

-1. Report bugs
-2. Suggest new features
-3. Submit pull requests
-4. Improve documentation

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.